Top Bar

 Blue background with text that reads: These Core Values are still not present in the lives of too many children and adults with developmental disabilities.

-4. People with disabilities must be able to enjoy full mobility and accessibility that allows active participation in community life.
+• “Partners” fight for people with disabilities to have full mobility and accessibility that allows active participation in community life.

 These values represent the foundation of Partners in Policymaking.
 We know, however, that these values are still not present in the lives of too many children and adults with developmental disabilities.
 We also know that as a result of the best practices training of Partners, these values have become the norm for thousands of Partners graduates around the world.
 In turn, graduates are using their influence to help others learn “what’s possible.”